 Nuuksio is a true gem.
 53 square km of stunning nature, including cliffs, forests and shimmering blue lakes, accessible even to the least ‘outdoorsy’ types thanks to excellent trails, signs and maps, with many activities available for everyone.
 Besides hiking and camping, it’s possible to go cycling, kayaking, mushroom and berry picking, geocaching, horse riding… check out Nuuksio’s official site to get an idea of how truly awesome this place is.

 During our recent summer adventure in Finland, we spent two days in Nuuksio National Park, hiking, sleeping in the forest and basking in the glorious Finnish summer.
-Most people just visit Nuuksio as a day trip by bus or bike from Helsinki, but staying the night in the forest and exploring without having to worry about a bus back really allows you to enjoy the peace and silence of nature.
+Most people just visit Nuuksio as a day trip by bus or bike from the capital and prefer to stay in a cool Helsinki design hotel, but spending the night in the forest and exploring without having to worry about a bus back really allows you to enjoy the peace and silence of nature.

 Here’s how we spent two days in Nuuksio – and could easily have spent more.